pjguzman/thermostat-proxy/README.md

 - `climate.set_temperature` service adjusts the linked thermostat by the delta between the selected sensor reading and your requested temperature.
 - Exposes helper attributes: active sensor, sensor entity id, real current temperature, and the last real target temperature.
 - Remembers the previously selected sensor/target temperature across restarts and surfaces an `unavailable_entities` attribute so you can monitor unhealthy dependencies.
-- Always adds a built-in `Physical Thermostat` preset that points back to the wrapped thermostat’s own temperature reading so you can revert or set it as the default sensor.
+- Always adds a built-in `Physical Entity` preset that points back to the wrapped thermostat’s own temperature reading so you can revert or set it as the default sensor.

 ## Installation

 1. Copy the `custom_components/thermostat_proxy` directory into your Home Assistant `config/custom_components` folder.
 2. Restart Home Assistant.
-3. In Home Assistant, go to **Settings → Devices & Services → Add Integration → Thermostat Proxy** and walk through the wizard: pick the physical thermostat, add and name your temperature sensors (each name becomes a preset), and optionally choose which sensor (including the automatically provided “Physical Thermostat” option) should be active by default.
+3. In Home Assistant, go to **Settings → Devices & Services → Add Integration → Thermostat Proxy** and walk through the wizard: pick the physical thermostat, add and name your temperature sensors (each name becomes a preset), and optionally choose which sensor (including the automatically provided “Physical Entity” option) should be active by default.
 You can revisit the integration’s **Configure** button later to change the default sensor without re-creating the entry.

 ## YAML Configuration

 If you prefer YAML, the platform is still available.
 Add it to the `climate` section of `configuration.yaml` (or a package).
-To use the built-in preset as your default, set `default_sensor: Physical Thermostat`:
+To use the built-in preset as your default, set `default_sensor: Physical Entity`:

 ```yaml
 climate: